 How much you can make cleaning vacation rental cleaning services

-Because of this, the cleaning services will cost slightly more than what can be charged for recurring house cleaning service.
+Because of this, the cleaning services will cost slightly more than what can be charged for recurring house cleaning services.
 Vacation rental cleaning fees can range from $75 – $200 per clean.
 This depends on the size of the home and the scope of the cleaning.
-If you are expected to stock paper products and soups, you will add the cost of the restock in your cleaning price.
+If you are expected to stock paper products and soups, you will add the cost of the restocking to your cleaning price.
 It is normal to charge a flat fee for this.
-For example, $10 to restock toilet paper, $5 to restock soap.
+For example, $10 to restock toilet paper, and $5 to restock soap.

 How to market for residential house cleaning services

 To market your vacation rental cleaning business, you will target realtors who specialize in managing vacation rentals.
 Like move-in/move-out cleanings, you will be working more with realtors than with homeowners.

 To find individual rental owners, such as those listed on Airbnb you can list your business on a listing site such as TurnOverBnB.